MillenniumEarl/F95API/README.md

 ```
 username: Name of the logged in user
 avatarSrc: Source URL of the user's profile picture
-watchedThreads: List of URLs of threads followed by the user
+watchedGameThreads: List of URLs of threads followed by the user
 ```

 ## Login results